vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 ## Installing rbenv and Ruby

-It's time to install rbenv and Ruby.
-Create a new file called `rbenv.rb` and add the following into it:
+It's now time to install rbenv and Ruby.
+Add the following code into a new file called `rbenv.rb`:

 ``` ruby rbenv.rb
 # create .bash_profile file